circleci/circleci-docs/jekyll/_cci2/google-container-engine.md

 Follow the instructions in the [Authenticating Google Cloud Platform]({{ site.baseurl }}/2.0/google-auth/) document.
 After completing those steps,
 you should have an environment variable called `$GCLOUD_SERVICE_KEY`.
 Using this particular name is not required, but will be used throughout the examples in this document.

 ### Add More Environment Variables

-For convenicnce,
-add three more environment variables to your project:
+For convenience, add three more environment variables to your project:

 - `$GOOGLE_PROJECT_ID`: the ID of your GCP project
 - `$GOOGLE_CLUSTER_NAME`: the target cluster for all deployments
 - `$GOOGLE_COMPUTE_ZONE`: the default [compute zone](https://cloud.google.com/compute/docs/regions-zones/)

 ### Setting Up a Job Step to Decode Credentials

 Once the `GCLOUD_SERVICE_KEY` environment variable has been saved to your project, it will be readily available for use in the steps of your job's primary container.

 **config.yml**